OpenNebula/docs/source/administration/virtualization/vcenterg.rst

         Import this Virtual Machine [y/n]? y
         OpenNebula VM 11 created!

+After a Virtual Machine is imported, all their lifecycle (including creation of snapshots) can be controlled through OpenNebula.
+Also, network management operations are present like the ability to attach/detach network interfaces.

 .. _reacquire_vcenter_resources:

 The same import mechanism is available graphically through Sunstone for hosts, networks, templates and running VMs, using the vCenter host create dialog, and they can be used to reacquire resources after the host has been created.